wolfa12/DisneyStreamingProject/README.md

  3. Run `npm run build`  - to build a production ready version of the app.
 Compiles the files and outputs them to /dist

- 4. Run `"npm run start` - to start a local development server.
+ 4. Run `npm run start` - to start a local development server.
 Open your web browser and navigate to http://localhost:8080

 ## Controls
 - `ARROW UP/DOWN/LEFT/RIGHT` (mimics controller input)